Passion (Buffy the Vampire Slayer): Plot

 Buffy wakes to find an envelope on her pillow containing a charcoal drawing of herself sleeping.
 Buffy asks Giles if there is a spell to reverse Angel's invitation into her house.

 Buffy explains to her mother that she has been having problems with Angel, whom she describes as an abusive ex-boyfriend.
 Later that night, Willow discovers that Angelus has been in her room too, leaving behind a sick gift of her dead goldfish hanging from a fishing line.
 Drusilla has a vision showing someone attempting to break up the newly reunited vampire family.
 Jenny goes to a Gypsy novelty shop to buy an Orb of Thesulah.

 Buffy confronts Jenny and explains that Giles misses her.
 Giles tells Buffy that he has found a ritual to revoke a vampire's invitation.
 Joyce finds Angelus waiting for her in the front yard.
 He starts to follow her into the house, but is unable to cross the threshold.
 Willow is shown reciting the ritual, and Buffy shuts the door in his face.

 When Giles finds Jenny working late at the school, he invites her to call at his house when she has finished.
 Jenny completes her translation of a ritual's text that, along with the Orb of Thesulah, will restore Angelus' soul.
 She jumps when she notices Angelus sitting in the dark at the back of the room.
 He smashes the Orb of Thesulah and snaps Jenny's neck.

 Giles returns home to find the place decorated in a romantic setting with candles, wine and rose petals.
 As Giles follows the trail he finds Jenny's lifeless body.
 Angelus lurks outside Buffy's house and watches with glee as a devastated Buffy and Willow are informed of Jenny's death over the phone.
 Giles returns to his apartment to arm for battle.

 At the factory, there is an explosive crash as the long dining table erupts in flame.
 Angelus, Drusilla, and Spike recoil and move to escape.
 Giles attacks Angelus with a flaming baseball bat.
 Angelus grabs him by the throat and lifts him clear off the floor as Buffy enters the fray.
 She breaks Giles free of Angelus' grasp and fights Angelus, but is distracted by the unconscious Giles, now completely surrounded by flames.
 As Angelus makes his escape, Buffy jumps down and half-carries Giles from the building.

 Later that night, Buffy apologizes for not being able to kill Angelus when she had the chance.
 The next day at the school, as Willow sets her books on the desk, the backup disk containing the translated ritual slides and falls into the narrow space between the desk and a filing cabinet.

+Production

+Writing

+Alyson Hannigan said in an interview that the cast knew Angelus "had to kill somebody we loved - we were all warned about that.
+Actually, I think it was supposed to be Oz that was killed, then they decided they'd keep Oz around and they killed Ms. Calendar."